davewasmer/devcert/README.md

 If you supply a custom domain name (i.e. any domain other than `localhost`) when requesting a certificate from devcert, it will attempt to modify your system to redirect requests for that domain to your local machine (rather than to the real domain).
 It does this by modifying your `/etc/hosts` file (or the equivalent file for Windows).

 If you pass in the `skipHostsFile` option, devcert will skip this step.
-This means that if you ask for certificates for `my-app.dev` (for example), and don't have some other DNS redirect method in place, that you won't be able to access your app at `my-app.dev`.
+This means that if you ask for certificates for `my-app.test` (for example), and don't have some other DNS redirect method in place, that you won't be able to access your app at `https://my-app.test` because your computer wouldn't know that `my-app.test` should resolve your local machine.

 ### skipCertutil